mwgabby-li/Mab/ReadMe.md

 The block opening is used to prevent confusion in all the other cases and allows for variables to begin with keywords followed by spaces, such as:
 ```
-:if we win this time;
-if we win this time = false;
+if we win this time: false;
 if if we win this time {
-    # Yes, this is pretty confusing, but the language is named after a
+    # Yes, this is pretty confusing,
+    # but the language is named
-    # fairy of dreams and madness, right?
+    # after a fairy of dreams and
+    # madness, right?
 }
 ```